-For the year ended June 30, 2020, the Administration reported operating revenues of approximately \$3.1 billion, an increase of approximately \$262.6 million or 9% from prior year.
-The increase was mainly due to increases in contributions from the Commonwealth and the municipalities of approximately \$345.6 million and \$119.6 million, respectively.
-Operating expenses were approximately \$2.9 billion, an increase of approximately \$95.7 million or 3%.
+For the year ended June 30, 2021, the Administration reported operating revenues of approximately \$3.66 billion, an increase of approximately \$557 million from prior year.
+The increase was mainly due to increases in federal grants of approximately \$530 million while bad debts expense decreased by approximately \$80 million.
+Operating expenses were approximately \$3.6 billion, an increase of approximately \$716.6 million.
 The increase in operating expenses was mainly as a result of an increase of medical premiums and claims expense.
-Net non-operating revenues and expenses increased by approximately \$21.1 million primarily due to an increase of approximately \$21.7 million in non-operating revenues from legislative appropriations.
+Net non-operating revenues and expenses decreased by approximately \$10.3 million primarily due to the decrease in non-operating revenues from legislative appropriations and interest income of approximately \$7 million and \$3 million, respectively.

-Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2020
+Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2021